obsidianmd/obsidian-help/en/Plugins/Search.md

 - `meeting -(work meetup)` returns files that contain `meeting` but not _both_ `work` and `meetup`.

 > [!tip] Explain search term
-> If you need to troubleshoot a complex search term, you can click **Explain search term** in the Search pane for an explanation of your search term.
+> If you need to troubleshoot a complex search term, you can click **Explain search term** in Search for an explanation of your search term.

 ## Search operators